Morgenmuffel/py-ai-bedtime-story/README.md

 This is a Flask (Python) based web application that generates a bedtime story for my 2 years old son, based on voice instructions about the content/title of the story.
 It uses OpenAI whisperer and gpt-4o-mini model to transcribe the prompt and to generate the story, and performs a voice-over of the generated poem using ElevenLabs' text-to-speech API.
+The story is generated in the language of the prompt, the voice over is performed by a calming female voice, and the story always ends with everyone getting tired and going to bed! :)

 ### Requirements: